MicrosoftDocs/defender-docs/defender-endpoint/android-configure-mam.md

    - Admin needs to make Disable Sign Out = 1 to disable the sign-out button in the app.
 Users will not see the sign out button once the policy is pushed to the device.
 5. Select **Next** and assign this profile to targeted devices and users.

-> [!IMPORTANT]
-> This feature is in Public Preview.
-The following information relates to prereleased product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ## Device Tagging